-- Refrain from any practices that improperly influence and affects job acceptances (i.e. time pressures, encouraging backing out of other offers, exploding offers, etc.)
+- Refrain from any practices that improperly influence and affect job acceptances (i.e., time pressures, encouraging backing out of other offers, exploding offers, etc.).

 - Honor all offers made to students and alumni.
 Withdrawing job offers, both written and oral, violates professional standards and can have a negative professional and financial impact on students.

-- All recruiting events and interviews will be kept professional and as such alcohol will not be served.
+- Ensure that all recruiting events and interviews will be kept professional and as such alcohol will not be served.

 - Keep all student information confidential regardless of the source.
 Sharing student information with another organization is prohibited without the prior written consent of the student.

 - Have a fair and equitable recruiting and hiring process that includes timely communication of candidate status and hiring decisions.

 While our offices reserve the right to restrict access to services and programs in the best interest of our students and alumni, the following practices, positions and strategies are restricted from our campus:

 - Employers and individuals offering employment/entrepreneurial opportunities with compensation packages requiring prospective employees to pay start-up fees, purchase a franchise, products or services upfront.

 - Employers/individuals offering employment/entrepreneurial opportunities based on a “pyramid” or “multi-level” type networking structure requiring/encouraging the recruitment of others who recruit others to sell products and services.